-FIMS/SPEAR aboard South Korea's STSAT-1 satellite undertook all sky spectral-imaging in the wavelength range 900--1150\,\AA\ and 1350--1750\,\AA\ \citep{jsm+17}.
-The authors fit high latitude data to a collisional ionization equilibrium (CIE) model and find a plasma temperature of $2\times 10^5\,K$ and a vertical emission measure, $\int n_e(z)^2dz$ of $0.01\,{\rm cm^{-6}\,pc}$.
+FIMS/SPEAR aboard South Korea's STSAT-1 satellite undertook all sky spectral-imaging in the wavelength range 900--1150\,\AA\ and 1350--1750\,\AA\ \citep{sek+11,jsm+17,jsm+19}.
+The authors fit high latitude data to a collisional-ionization equilibrium (CIE) model and find a plasma temperature of $2\times 10^5$\,K and a vertical emission measure of $\int n_e(z)^2dz \approx 0.01\,{\rm cm^{-6}\,pc}$.
 For these parameters, the free-free emission amounts to $<1\,$CU in the FUV band.
 The most prominent line in the spectrum towards the Galactic poles is the CIV doublet with a strength of 4,600\,LU.
-Separately, \citet{mhb91} report a similar detection towards the Lockman hole, one of the regions with the low H~I column density.
+Separately, \citet{mhb91} report a similar detection towards the Lockman hole -- a region with a very low (lowest?)
+H~I column density.
 We will thus assume that 4,600\,LU is not reflected light but is genuine emission from high-latitude HIM.

 In order to determine the total emission from the HIM we need to account for fainter lines and continuum (free-bound, primarily).
 To this end, we used CHIANTI \citep{dlm+97,ddy+21} and obtained the CIE spectrum of a solar-abundance plasma at $T=[1,2]\times 10^5\,$K. We integrated this model with the effective area of the \GALEX\ FUV detector (see Figure~\ref{fig:TwoPhoton_Galex}) and found that the CIV emission is $[40\%, 80\%]$ of the emission integrated over the FUV band.
-We take the average of the two corrections and adopt line emission of $1.875\times 4600=8625\,$LU.
-The effective bandwidth of the \GALEX\ FUV band is 255\,\AA\ (Table~\ref{tab:2photon_GALEX}).
+Taking the average we find the line emission from the HIM contributes $1.875\times 4600=8625\,$LU to the FUV band.
+The effective width of the \GALEX\ FUV band is 255\,\AA\ (Table~\ref{tab:2photon_GALEX}).
 Thus, the HIM contribution to the FUV background is 34\,CU.